NREL/WETOStack/_sources/software_dev/best_practices.md

 - Pull requests (PRs): All components of a PR should be considered documentation for future reference and an aspect of version control.
 PR reviews should be verbose, thorough, positive, and referential to guiding documents.
-- Continuous integration: automating tests, compliance, and delivery: Codify software quality by establishing automated systems to check and provide feedback within the development process.
+- Continuous integration: Codify software quality by establishing automated systems to check and provide feedback within the development process.
 Offload as many manual processes as possible and practical to the continuous integration system.